thefrontside/graphgen/www/docs/usage/dispatch.md

 If you need helpers to perform the generation, you can pass the `context` option to `createDispatch()`.
-This is a function which takes the generation context and returns a value.... this value will be passed to all of your generation methods.
+This is a function which takes the generation context and returns a value.
+This value will be passed to all of your generation methods.
 To see why you might need this, we can take a sneak peek at the section on [Faker integration][faker].
 In it, we need to create an instance of Faker